zyc-cc/gra_mas/README.md

 gatb-core and minimap2 need to be compiled manually.

+modify the path to the gatb library in the makefile before compiling.

 GraphAligner -g short_reads.gfa -f long_reads.fa --corrected-out corrected.fa -x dbg -r 0.8 --input-reads `